theyeahman/all-things/README.md

-# all-things
+# all-things - my public repo

-## This repo will be used to host externally shareable work.

-## final_google_project
+## final_google_project (IT automation with Python - Coursera)

 This repo contains most of my final project code for the Google IT Automation course.
-The course covered python/bash basics, the final project included:
+The course covered python/bash/unix, the final project included:
 - image manipulation
 - working with text files and dictionaries
 - JSON posting
 - DJANGO frameworks
 - email automation

-## lead_analysis

-This repo contains my response to a data challenge given to me in a job interview.
-Including it here as a basic demonstration of using Pandas to manipulate data & run statistical analysis
+## Mastermind (I developed a application to play the game 'Mastermind')

+I wanted to recreate a game I enjoy using Python and OOP.
+I built classes to represent players, and the rules for playing hands built as methods in those classes.

+The application allows you to:
+Play mastermind vs the computer
+Error handling to avoid crashing based on user input Class inheritance between code entries and full codes.
+High score file as a csv which is updated each game Algorithm logic to score each guess (complex if and for/while loops)